-The NF(s) based on operator policy can determine to collect security event(s) specific data (i.e., just configured to send security events under specific conditions) to enable Operator’s Security Function based security evaluation and monitoring.
+1. The NF(s) based on operator policy can determine to collect security event(s) specific data (i.e., just configured to send security events under specific conditions) to enable Operator’s Security Function based security evaluation and monitoring.
 The NF(s) in SBA can offer the service(s) to expose the collected security event(s) data (identified with suitable event IDs) as listed below to enable.

-Authentication and Authorization failure event
+- Authentication and Authorization failure event

-Reconnaissance detected authentication and authorization
+- Reconnaissance detected authentication and authorization

-Malformed message event
+- Malformed message event

-Message and service load event
+- Message and service load event

-Abnormal SBI call flow event
+- Abnormal SBI call flow event

-API security risk event
+- API security risk event

-2. If the security events occurs/experienced due to malicious behaviours, the NF(s) can collect such event data. i.e., for each of the security events, as described in the Table 7.2.2-1.
+2. If the security events occurs/experienced due to malicious behaviour(s), the NF(s) can collect such event data. i.e., for each of the security events, as described in the Table 7.2.2-1.

 Table 7.2.2-1: Event data to be collected for various security events